 Criminals often try to be one step ahead of us by changing their techniques.
 So, not all invoice fraud involves sending an email.
 On rare occasions, a criminal picks up a phone, calls your office and pretends to be one of your suppliers.
 They ask your accountant to update the banking details on the system and once this is done, all the payments meant for a legit supplier go to the fraudster’s bank account.

-A lot of fraud cases also happen because one of your employees, inadvertently or otherwise, assisted the criminals.
+A lot of invoice fraud cases also happen because one of your employees, inadvertently or otherwise, assisted the criminals.
 To get the upper hand, a fraudster sometimes needs to use internal knowledge.
 There are various ways this can happen.
 They can use subtle phishing scams like sharing a Google document with one of your employees or simply copying confidential data to a USB.

 Customers are not spared from fraud either.
 An employee can alter banking details on the invoice and swap their banking details for the customer’s, making the customer pay money into the employee’s’ bank account.